 Newport News, VA – Following the announcement that Bill Casto, ten year Executive Director of the United States Collegiate Athletic Association, would step down in 2015, the Board of Directors have named Matt Simms as Executive Director.

 Simms becomes only the third Executive Director in the association’s history, since becoming the USCAA in 2001.
 A native of Smithfield, VA, he joined the USCAA management staff in 2005.
 Simms is a graduate of Old Dominion University, where he obtained a bachelor’s in Organizational Psychology.
-He went on to receive his MBA from the College of William & Mary in 2015.
+He went on to receive his MBA from William & Mary in 2015.

 Simms has served two years as Administrator of Student Services and one year as Assistant Athletic Director at member institution The Apprentice School.
 Under several titles with the USCAA, beginning as Assistant to the Commissioner and transitioning to Associate Director & COO, Simms has led the operations of the USCAA, bolstering marketing efforts that have led to over one-hundred percent membership growth and ten times operating capital since 2006.